Yandex Cloud

 • Free memory for resource groups: Available RAM by resource group.

-• Summary CPU usage for resource groups: Total CPU usage by resource groups on the cluster.
-This value is collected from all cluster hosts and may be over 100%.
+• Summary CPU usage for resource groups: Total CPU usage by the cluster's resource groups.
+This value is collected from all cluster hosts and may exceed 100%.

-• CPU throttle time for cgroups: Indicates how long resource group processes need to wait for CPU time due to its full utilization (by host).
+• CPU throttle time for cgroups: Time during which resource group processes get no CPU time due to its full utilization (by host).
 An exponential increase in this value (from milliseconds to minutes) may cause delays in processing queries.

 • Summary spill size: Total size of temporary (spill) files created as a result of RAM shortage.

-• Interconnect quality: Percentage of packet retransmissions between segments (Greenplum® Interconnect traffic) in the total volume of packets sent from each segment host.
+• Interconnect quality: Packet retransmissions between segments (Greenplum® Interconnect traffic) as a percentage of the total volume of packets sent from each segment host.
 The higher the value, the less stable the network.

 • Background activity - the number of sessions: Number of system sessions on each segment in the following states: